 Hurricane Sandy & Resiliency

 PortSide has a lot to offer on this topic from flood awareness and preparedness to emergency response.
 PortSide's Sandy recovery work won us a White House award for Sandy recovery work and honors from the NYS Senate.
 Our President Carolina Salguero was appointed by the Governor’s office to Red Hook’s NY Rising committee, New York State’s program to make communities around the state more resilient.
-One example is our experience teaching hurricane Sandy to a 3rd grade class from Bedford Stuyvesant in conjunction with the great non-profit "Behind the Book."
+See Resiliency 101 on our Red Hook WaterStories website for some examples of content we can repackage according to age level.
+One educational example is how we taught hurricane Sandy to a 3rd grade class from Bedford Stuyvesant in conjunction with the great non-profit "Behind the Book."
 We had the kids measure normal tide height and height of the surge.
 We brought in community members for them to interview as requested by Behind the Book and fused a ship tour with WaterStories of what we were doing in various ship spaces before and during Sandy.
 We explained how we set up and ran an aid center for Red Hook after Sandy.

 This class can be provided on our ship the MARY A. WHALEN, on the waterfront, or in a classroom, and can be tailored to students from elementary to high school age.
 An exploration of math via maritime workplace examples, the class brings life to the subject and can be taught using simple math or real-life trigonometry problems.
 Hands-on elements, such as tools, sections of wood piling and safety gear, have proven to be a great hit with students and teachers alike.
 Whether you are looking for a show-and-tell for first-graders or to understand the calculations of basic barge design (eg, what floats your boat) this program can be configured for you.

-PortSide NewYork curated an exhibit on the mariner's response to 9/11 and installed this on another historic ship, the LILAC, in Manhattan.
-Youth from the New York Harbor School and the River Project made special field trips to the exhibit.
+PortSide NewYork produced an exhibit on the mariner's response to 9/11 and installed this on another historic ship, the LILAC, in Manhattan.
 PortSide has saved the components of this exhibit to repackage the content into a traveling exhibit that can go to schools or libraries.
-Please get in touch if this interests you.
+Get in touch if this interests you.

 Teaching college students

 We have worked with several colleges that have used the ship for classes as varied as museum exhibit design, city planning/waterfront policy and American Studies.
 We have also given lectures on campus.
-We envision future partnerships with colleges to teach teach historical research, mapping, library science (working on our archive), conservation and more.
-PortSide has provided quality educational and work experiences for interns from colleges that include CUNY, Pratt, Princeton, and Brown, as well as students from Germany and Spain.
+We envision future partnerships with colleges to teach historical research, mapping, library science (working on our archive), conservation and more.
+PortSide has provided quality internships for interns from colleges that include CUNY, Pratt, Princeton, and Brown, as well as students from Germany and Spain.

 Teaching college professors